 Child and Adult Care Food Program (CACFP)

-- CACFP sites include: at-risk afterschool care centers, adult day care centers, child care centers, day care homes and emergency shelters.
+CACFP sites.
+These sites include: child care centers, adult day care centers, family day care homes, afterschool care centers, and emergency shelters.

 Child and Adult Care Food Program (CACFP) Resources:

 Congregate Nutrition Program (Congregate or Senior Meals)

 The Congregate Nutrition Program (also referred to as congregate or senior meals) is part of the Elderly Nutrition Program.
 The program offers meals to mobile adults aged 60 and older at meal sites such as senior centers or parks.
 The goal of the program is to address the dietary needs of older adults and present opportunities for social engagement.

 The program targets older adults with the greatest economic or social need, particularly older adults who are low-income minority and living in rural areas.

 A donation ranging between $1.75-$3.00 per meal is appreciated, however it is not required.